jariperttunen/lukeghg/GHG_INVENTORY_RESULT_FILES.md

 The GHG inventory results read by `run-ghg-master.sh` and `run-eu529-ghg-master.sh` assume that LULUCF files and KPLULUCF files begin with *LU* and *KP* respectively.
-The file suffix should be *.csv*, i.e. the one used for csv files.
+The file suffix should be *.csv* used for csv files.

 Try to indicate with the file name, as much it is possible and feasible, the place in CRFreporter where the content of the file is to appear.
 For example *LU4A1xxx.csv* guides the reader at least to Forest Land Remaining Forest Land and *LU4A1_4Vxxx.csv* further to Biomass Burning.
-Consider also using comment section in the file where in the CRFReporter the results should appear.
+Consider also using comment sections in the files where the results should appear in the CRFReporter.

 The GHG inventory result files are mainly produced with R language programs.
 It is custom in an R script to use the dot (.) character to separate words in function and variable names.
 Do not use the dot but apply the underscore (_) instead to separate lowercase words in file names.
-The only dot should denote the file suffix, i.e *.csv*.
+The only dot should denote the *.csv* file suffix.

 GHG inventory has common *de facto* abberviations for land use classes and land use changes.
 For example FL is Forest land, GL is Grassland and FL-GL means Forest land converted